Continent: Central America

 Farm: Hacienda La Esmeralda

 Complex and unusual aromas.
-Coriander, Lime zest, Ginger blossom.
-Lively Acidity with notes of Peach, berries, and citrus.
+Coriander, Lemon, Ginger blossom.
+Lively Acidity with caramel like sweetness.

 There are many other wild/semi-wild varieties from Ethiopia in research collections around the world.
 In 2007 Hacienda La Esmeralda began a project of planting 400 different Ethiopian Accessions from CATIE in Costa Rica on 6 acres (2.45 hectares) of land at their El Velo farm at 1700masl.
 Most of these were plants collected from Southwest Ethiopia by FAO in 1964, and a few are older collections such as Dilla & Alghe and Cioiccie.

 This year they harvested 4000lb (1800kg) of coffee from all of these varieties and blended them together.

 The varieties are harvested separately and washed processed.
 Cherries are pulped and then the fruit removed with a mechanical demucilager, after that the parchment is held in concrete tanks for 24 hours before being dried in small racks on top of a concrete patio for 8-10 days.
 After resting in parchment for 30 days the coffees are cupped multiple times and then the lots are blended together a milled and graded.